ErpNetDocs/winclient/introduction/workspace-customization/customize-quick-access.md

-# Customize Quick Access
+# Customize quick access

-The Command Ribbon in @@winclientfull is designed in such a way so that the most used commands are the easiest to access.
+The command ribbon in @@winclientfull is designed in such a way so that the most used commands are the easiest to access.
 However, depending on your business, you will find different functions most useful.
-That’s why you can set Quick Access buttons, that will stay attached to the <b>Quick Access Toolbar</b> of the program, regardless of what section you are currently in (and it remains persistent for that Form and User).
+That’s why you can set quick access buttons, that will stay attached to the <b>quick access</b> toolbar of the program, regardless of what section you are currently in (and it remains persistent for that Form and User).

-## Add to Quick Access Toolbar
+## Add to quick access toolbar

-1. Enter the Customize Current View mode;
+1. Enter the *Customize current view* mode;
-2. Right click on the desired button in the Command Ribbon;
+2. Right click on the desired button in the command ribbon;
-3. From the drop menu choose “Add to Quick Access Toolbar”:
+3. From the drop menu choose “Add to quick access toolbar”:

 ![Add to Quick Access Toolbar](pictures/add-to-quick-access.png)

-4. This will add the command you choose to the Quick Access Toolbar:
+4. This will add the command you choose to the quick access toolbar:

 ![Quick Access Toolbar](pictures/quick-access-toolbar.png)

 5. Save layout changes.

-## Remove from Quick Access Toolbar
+## Remove from quick access toolbar

-1. Enter the Customize Current View mode;
+1. Enter the *Customize current view* mode;
-2. Right click on the desired button in the Quick Access Toolbar or the Command Ribbon;
+2. Right click on the desired button in the quick access toolbar or the command ribbon;
-3. From the drop menu choose “Remove from Quick Access Toolbar”:
+3. From the drop menu choose “Remove from quick access toolbar”:

 ![Remove from Quick Access Toolbar](pictures/remove-from-quick-access.png)

-4. This will remove the chosen button from the Quick Access Toolbar:
+4. This will remove the chosen button from the quick access toolbar:

 ![Removeed Quick Access](pictures/removed-quick-access.png)

 5. Save layout changes.

-## Position the Quick Access Toolbar
+## Position the Quick access toolbar

-Depending on your preferences, you can position the Quick Access Toolbar above or below the Command Ribbon.
+Depending on your preferences, you can position the quick access toolbar above or below the command ribbon.
 To do that:

 1. Click the arrow on the right ![Arrow](pictures/arrow.png) or right click the Toolbar;
-2. Select “Show Quick Access Toolbar Below the Ribbon”:
+2. Select “Show quick access toolbar below the ribbon”:

 ![Show Quick Access Toolbar Below the Ribbon](pictures/above-the-ribbon.png)

-3. The Quick Access Toolbar gets positioned below the Command Ribbon for all Forms:
+3. The Quick Access Toolbar gets positioned below the command ribbon for all Forms:

 ![Show Quick Access Toolbar Above the Ribbon](pictures/below-the-ribbon.png)

-You can show the Quick Access Toolbar Above the Ribbon in a similar way.
+You can show the quick access toolbar above the ribbon in a similar way.